 Students are expected to complete all assignments by the date stated in this syllabus.
-Many (although not all) of the readings correlate with a particular class.
+The readings usually (although not always) correlate with a particular class.
 It is important that each reading be studied on time and discussed at the appropriate place in the journal.